StefanoBelli/LightConky/README.md

 # **Changelog** #
 Version 0.1

--Intial release
+- Intial release
--Deleted GMail function as it is not working and not needed for now -Deleted mocp player as it is not working and not needed for now -Deleted Calendar
+- Deleted GMail function as it is not working and not needed for now
+- Deleted mocp player as it is not working and not needed for now
+- Deleted Calendar
--Added colors
+- Added colors
--Added Kernel, Shell
+- Added Kernel, Shell
--Added User name displaying
+- Added User name displaying
--Added Date and time displaying
+- Added Date and time displaying
--Edited something on Processes
+- Edited something on Processes
--Changed font to Ubuntu (size:9)
+- Changed font to Ubuntu (size:9)